Frequently asked question about Linux Virtual Machines

 What are the username requirements when creating a VM?

-Usernames must be 1 - 64 characters in length.
+Usernames should be 1 - 32 characters in length.

 The following usernames are not allowed: